 Gerry Kent lives in Wadeford with his wife and has been a member of the Governing Body for several years.
 He has 3 children and 5 grandchildren living in Bristol and London.
 He came to Somerset after retiring from full-time teaching as a senior lecturer in Cheltenham where he taught Electronics and Programming to FE and HE students.
 He still carried on as a part-time lecturer teaching these subjects at SCAT and Yeovil for another 6 years, before finally retiring and moving to Wadeford.
 His teaching posts have included army, industry, FE and HE colleges.
 He is hoping his experience of industry and teaching in general will be something he can bring to the school, and increase the children's preception of what education and learning is all about and what that can lead to.

 Greg Hoare (Chair of Governors) became Chair of Governors in 2016 and now has only one grandchild attending the school.
-He is now retired after 45 years of working, initially as a marine engineer and more recently as an inspector for a large insurance company.
-He has been a member of the governing body for several years as the clergy representative.
-He is a member of the ethos committee and worked with staff and others in preparation for the 2014 Siams inspection which resulted in the school gaining an outstanding rating.
-He is also a member of the Human Resources and Physical Resources/Finance.
+He is retired after 45 years of working, initially as a marine engineer and more recently as an inspector for a large insurance company.
+He became a member of the governing body in 2010, initially as the clergy representative and is now a co-opted governor.
+He is a member of the Ethos Committee and worked with staff and others in preparation for the 2014 Siams inspection which resulted in the school gaining an outstanding rating.
+He is also a member of the Human Resources and Physical Resources/Finance Committees.
 Greg is a strong supporter of the links between the school and the local community.
 He believes that at a time of constant change within education it is important to ensure that the whole community realises the importance of maintaining a school within the village both for the education of local children and for the life of the village as a whole.
-A keen walker and gardener, Greg enjoys his allotments at the village allotments.
+A keen walker and gardener, Greg enjoys his plot at the village allotments.

 Dr Peter Avery is a retired Principal of Richard Huish College in Taunton after almost 16 years in post.
 Prior to this he was at Priestley College, Warrington, for 6 years, latterly as Vice Principal and Deputy Chief Executive, and before this teaching Biology at Marple Ridge High School which, following a reorganisation of secondary provision in Stockport, became The Ridge Sixth Form College.
 When Peter joined Richard Huish in 1997, he quickly established a new senior team in order to provide the college with the clear direction it needed.